 Are you going to write a test that ensures that this value stays at 5, and doesn't accidentally get changed?
 Then your code base violates DRY—you now have two places where you are specifying the number of news items on the home page.
 That is, to some extent, the nature of all tests, but it's worse in this case.
 With non-declarative code and tests, one instance specifies behaviour, the other implementation, and it's usually obvious which is correct.
 But with declarative code, if one instance is different, how do you know which is correct?

 Or are you going to write a test for the actual home page having 5 items?
 That would be pointless, because it's just testing that you are capable of calling a trivial API, which itself belongs to thoroughly tested code.
-You might want a sanity check that you have made a typo, but checking that the page returns anything with a 200 code will often be enough.
+You might want a sanity check that you haven’t made a typo, but checking that the page returns anything with a 200 code will often be enough.

 What about something like a Django model?
 Your spec says that a 'restaurant' needs to have a 'name' which is a maximum of 100 chars.
 You write the following code: